CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/overview.md

 ## **Lab 7: Load Balancing methods**

-In this lab you will be seeing the user allocation among session host between both Depth first anf Breadth first approach.
+In this lab we will be seeing the user allocation among session host between both Depth first anf Breadth first approach.

 ## **Lab 8: Auto Scaling**

-In this lab you will be creating the Scaling plan, which lets you scale your session host virtual machines (VMs) in a host pool up or down to optimize deployment costs.
+In this lab we will be creating the Scaling plan, which lets us scale your session host virtual machines (VMs) in a host pool up or down to optimize deployment costs.

 ## **Lab 9: Cost Optimizations**